tienfeek/chute-tutorials/Android/User Avatars/README.md

 </code></pre>

 ## CropImage Activity
-This Activity consists of ImageView and two buttons "Save" and "Discard".
+This Activity class consists of ImageView and two buttons "Save" and "Discard".
 The previously selected image from the picker is displayed in the ImageView.
 On top of the image, this activity draws a rectangle that can change its size and shows which area of the image is about to be cropped.
 When "Save" is clicked, the cropped bitmap is saved to a temporary file, and then uploaded to a chute.
-Initialy the croped temporary file is displayed on the screen.
+Initially the cropped temporary file is displayed on the screen.
 <pre><code>
 if (requestCode == REQUEST_CROP_IMAGE) {
 	    String imagePath = data.getStringExtra("imagePath");